-We provide a comprehensive art education curriculum that examines a wide range of areas such as ceramics, painting, printmaking and sculpture as well as:
+Our comprehensive art education curriculum examines a wide range of areas such as ceramics, painting, printmaking and sculpture, as well as:

-Our curriculum gives you a deeper understanding of contemporary and past visual art forms.
-All courses lead to all-level teacher certification in art, accredited by the Texas State Board for Educator Certification.
+We also provide you a deep understanding of contemporary and past visual art forms.
+Courses lead to all-level teacher certification in art, accredited by the Texas State Board for Educator Certification.

-We also work with local school districts to provide opportunities to observe art teachers in school settings.
-Youíll learn how teachers work with and use available resources during these visits.
+Through our work with local school districts, you'll observe how art teachers work with and use available resources in actual school settings.

-A Residents Engaged in Academic Living Community (REAL Community) brings together art majors who live on campus to enhance academic and social experiences.
+A Living-Learning Community brings together art majors who live on campus to enhance academic and social experiences.

-We also sponsor a student chapter of the National Art Education Association, which promotes art education through workshops and community service projects.
+We also sponsor an award-winning student chapter of the National Art Education Association, which promotes art education through workshops and community service projects.
 UNT's student chapter has a long, vibrant history.

-The College of Visual Arts and Design is one of the nationís most comprehensive visual arts schools and one of the best in the Southwest.
+The College of Visual Arts and Design is one of the nation's most comprehensive visual arts schools and one of the best in the Southwest.
 Our facilities include two large art studios, three computer labs, a workshop and a visual resources library.
 To provide additional insights, we invite numerous renowned artists, designers and scholars to campus.
-Student exhibitions are held on campus in the UNT Art Gallery and group shows in the Cora Stafford Gallery.
+Student exhibitions are held on campus at the UNT Art Gallery and group shows at the Cora Stafford Gallery.

-You will need to meet the College of Visual Arts and Designís admission requirements to be qualified as a pre-major.
+You'll need to meet the College of Visual Arts and Design's admission requirements to be qualified as a pre-major.
 These requirements are in addition to those administered by the university.

-To move into major status, you will need to:
+To move into major status, you'll need to:

-During your senior year, you will work with an art teacher as part of a required full-time teaching internship.
+During your senior year, you'll work with an art teacher as part of a required full-time teaching internship.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.